Skip to main content

 Description: Dr. Andrew Fox created the chaplaincy program at the Austin Fire Department and served as the lead chaplain in a volunteer capacity for eight years, earning the trust and respect of the firefighters.
 But after Dr. Fox shared his religious views on his personal blog, city officials demanded he recant and apologize for the harm his blog post allegedly caused.
 He explained that his intent was to foster discussion, not cause offense, and apologized if anyone was offended.
 But his apology wasn’t good enough for Austin city officials who demanded total compliance with their political ideology, and they forced Dr. Fox to turn in his uniform.

-AUSTIN, Texas – Alliance Defending Freedom attorneys representing a former volunteer chaplain of the Austin Fire Department, Dr. Andrew Fox, filed a motion Tuesday asking a federal court to protect his free speech and religious freedom after city officials fired him for sharing his religious views on his personal blog.
+AUSTIN, Texas – Alliance Defending Freedom attorneys representing a former volunteer chaplain of the Austin Fire Department will be available for media interviews following oral arguments Wednesday at the U.S. District Court for the Western District of Texas, Austin Division, in Fox v.
+City of Austin.
+Dr. Andrew Fox is asking the court to protect his free speech and religious freedom after city officials fired him after he shared his religious views on his personal blog.

-“Everyone should be able to speak freely without fear of the government punishing you just for expressing a view they disagree with,” said ADF Senior Counsel Hal Frampton.
+“Everyone should be able to speak freely without fear of punishment just for expressing a view the government disagrees with,” said ADF Legal Counsel Rachel Rouleau.
 “Dr. Fox served Austin’s fire department—without pay—for eight years with excellence and integrity, serving everyone, including those in the LGBT community.
-No matter your personal view on whether men should be allowed to compete on women’s sports teams, it should deeply concern every American that the government can fire someone who expresses that widely held view.”
+No matter your personal view on whether men should be allowed to compete on women’s sports teams, it should deeply concern every American that the government can fire someone who expresses that widely held view.
+We are urging the court to hold Austin officials responsible for this undue violation of his constitutional right to free speech.”

-As the brief in support of the motion for summary judgment explains, fire department officials highly respected Fox for the work he had done to walk side by side with first responders and their families, providing a listening ear and source of prayer as they encountered deaths, suicides, and other tragedies.
-Most fire department employees were unaware of Fox’s personal blog, but when one employee contacted the fire department’s LGBT liaison and complained about his blog post about men competing in women’s sports, he was eventually fired in violation of his First Amendment rights.
+ADF attorneys filed a brief in the case explaining that fire department officials highly respected Fox for walking side by side with first responders and their families and for providing a listening ear and source of prayer as they encountered deaths, suicides, and other tragedies.
+Most fire department employees were unaware of Fox’s personal blog, but after one employee contacted the fire department’s LGBT liaison about Fox’s blog post about men competing in women’s sports, Fox was eventually fired in violation of his First Amendment rights.

 Fox served in a voluntary capacity as lead chaplain of the Austin Fire Department for eight years until his dismissal in December 2021.